-In the scriptures, God repeatedly commands His people “do not be afraid, trust, and rely on Him even in the midst of uncertainty.
+In the scriptures, God repeatedly commands His people “do not be afraid, trust, and rely on Him even amid uncertainty.

 Sweet friend, this is NOT a suggestion.
 God’s word doesn’t say “if” you do not want to be afraid but rather it states clearly…DO NOT BE AFRAID!

 Consistently reflecting on what God’s word clearly states about fear is a reminder for me, as much if not more, than it is for you.

 To NOT fear is an instruction and a command from our Heavenly Father on how you are to handle the circumstances surrounding you and your lives.

 In other words, if you and I are approaching fear in any other form it’s an act of disobedience to a Holy Perfect God.

 I hate admitting that but it’s the truth nevertheless.
 Talking about driving home the importance of what does the bible say about fear, right?

 The kind of fear in the Bible you and I should have is the fear of God.
 In all honesty, every individual should have a healthy fear of the Lord.

 That being said, do you understand how this is opposite to the spirit of fear?
 Let’s continue with God’s word now broken down into individual chapters.

 Bible Verses About Fear by Individual Chapter | Scriptures on fear